 The use of an environmental impact assessment checklist helps companies to minimise negative impacts on the environment step by step.
 Based on the checklist, target-oriented environmental impact assessment measures can be easily implemented.
 Another option is to use an ISO 14001 checklist for an environmental audit and become certified to show the company's environmental performance.

 However, the most important sources of water are the mining, manufacturing and construction industries, air and soil pollution.
 Among the most important aspects contributing to this are the improper disposal of chemicals, the intensive use of air-polluting equipment and machinery, the improper handling of asbestos, the contamination of soil by hazardous substances and industrial noise.

-An environmental risk assessment guide can be used by risk managers and policy makers to identify and document at an early stage all potential environmental dangers caused by a company and its employees.
+An environmental impact assessment guide can be used by risk managers and policy makers to identify and document any non-conformities and potential environmental hazards caused by a company and its employees at an early stage.

-The following 6 steps will help you to carry out an environmental impact assessment according to efficient patterns:
+The following 3 steps will help you to conduct an environmental impact assessment according to efficient patterns:

-First of all risk managers define the scope of an environmental impact assessment by means of guidelines by determining what needs to be protected against damage.
+In this step, risk managers define the scope of an environmental impact assessment by guideline, identifying what needs to be protected from harm.
 Here, a site-specific analysis is used to determine where the challenge lies in the environment.

 This step involves recording the assessment results and implementing precautionary measures.